canaltinigne/dynamic-form-generator/README.md

 This single web page application was my project as an intern at Argela Technologies.

 ###Usage
-Use npm install for packages.
-Then you're good to go.
+* Type "npm install" in Terminal for package installing.
+* Then type "npm start" to start the local application and Voila !